tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 Its wails grew louder, a sickening mix of human and beast, echoing off the log walls.
 Sparks rained down around me as the fire spread, igniting the curtains and scraps of wood.
 The open doorway loomed ahead—it was now or never.
 I hobbled forward, each step an effort, and reached the threshold.
 My hand gripped the doorframe, and I forced myself to glance back one last time.

 The place was a hellscape.
 Charles was on his back, dead.
 Huge hole in his gut, face twisted in agony, gaze fixed on the now flaming roof.
-The wolf thing writhed on the floor, thrashing desperately, trying in vain to extinguish the fire that had completely engulfed it now.
-Its anguished howls echoed through the dark woods, a terrifying symphony of fury and pain.
+The wolf thing writhed on the floor, screaming, thrashing desperately, trying in vain to extinguish the fire that had completely engulfed it now.

 Smoke curled into the night air as I stepped out, gasping for fresh breath, the scent of burning hair, charred flesh, and popping fat lingering in the air.
 I only got a couple of feet from the cabin before I fell onto my side.
 I grunted in pain as I collapsed, rolling onto my back.
 The night sky stretched endlessly above me, the full moon hanging heavy and ominous, casting pale light over the burning structure.